I arrived home at 7:30am yesterday on a red-eye flight after my college roommate’s wedding in Honolulu. (Hawaii, I have fallen in love with you. FYI.)

 The kicker, though, the kicker is that Craftsy also has a simple, robust platform for class participation, so it’s not just that I got to deliver my ideal version of a beginner crochet class, I also get to interact with students and students get to interact with me.
 Students’ questions are public, so other students can learn from their questions and my and other students’ answers, and everyone can share photos of their work, whether to show a problematic row or a success.

 I know you may already know how to crochet, so this class may not be for you (but maybe this class is for you).
 But maybe it’s for some (or, like, several dozen) people you know.
-If it is (of course it is!), please send them to this post, because all the links in this post lead to a discounted class price.
+If it is (of course it is!), please send them to this post!
 And if you don’t already crochet, well, please use these links for yourself!
 You deserve it.
 And you’ll learn something.
 And we can chat.

 If you have any questions about the class or about Craftsy, don’t be shy!